tgirke/GEN242-2021/content/en/about/internal/install.md

 ---
-title: "Deployment and Maintenance of this Teaching Site"
+title: "Deployment and Maintenance of this Site"
 linkTitle: "Installation"
 weight: 6
 type: docs